bactopia/bactopia/docs/output-overview.md

 | version_info.txt | Information on the versions of ARIBA and its dependencies at runtime. |

 ### `assembly`
 The `assembly` folder contains the results of the sample's assembly.

+#### standard
-Assembly is managed by [Shovill](https://github.com/tseemann/shovill) and by default [SKESA](https://github.com/ncbi/SKESA) is used for assembly.
+The standard assembly is managed by [Shovill](https://github.com/tseemann/shovill) and by default [SKESA](https://github.com/ncbi/SKESA) is used for assembly.
 Alternative assemblers include [SPAdes](https://github.com/ablab/spades), [MEGAHIT](https://github.com/voutcn/megahit), and [Velvet](https://github.com/dzerbino/velvet).
 Depending on the choice of assembler, additional output files (e.g. assembly graphs) may be given.

 Files descriptions with some modifications were directly taken from [Shovill's Output Files](https://github.com/tseemann/shovill#output-files) section as well as the [FLASH usage](https://sourceforge.net/p/flashpage/code/ci/master/tree/flash.c#l114).
 ```
 ${SAMPLE_NAME}/
 └── assembly
+    ├── cointigs.fa
     ├── flash.hist
     ├── flash.histogram
     ├── shovill.corrections